Skip to content

 Before you spend on guards or cameras, a security consultant tells you what you actually need.
 Here's what security consulting includes, the standards behind it, when to hire, and what it costs.

+Quick answer.
 The core of security consulting is a risk, threat, and vulnerability assessment: identify assets, characterize threats, evaluate vulnerabilities, estimate risk, and recommend prioritized, cost-justified countermeasures — often against the ASIS SRA-2024 standard.
-Consultants bill roughly $150–$400 an hour, $1,000–$3,500 a day, or a fixed project fee (a defined-scope site assessment often runs a few thousand to the low tens of thousands, depending on size and complexity).
+Consultants bill roughly $100–$250 an hour, on the order of $1,000–$2,500 a day, or a fixed project fee (a defined-scope site assessment commonly runs $2,500–$25,000 depending on size and complexity).
 The value is independence — advice from someone who doesn't sell the guards, cameras, or alarms they might recommend.
 Hire one before a major investment, after an incident, when a new threat emerges, or when litigation or an insurer demands a documented assessment.
+Figures are 2026 US market estimates, not quotes.

 Consultant vs. guard company: advice vs. coverage